mohneesh9797-puresoftware/lzws/README.md

 ## Real world testing

-There are a great amount of `tar.Z` archives available on the internet.
+There are a great amount of `.Z` archives available on the internet.
 It is possible to test lzws using these archives.

 Install modern version of ruby: